Building A Budget With Allocations - All Flexibility Levels

 - DCPS offers this program as a strategy to increase the number of ninth graders who graduate from high school in four years.
 The schools that currently have this program – Anacostia, Ballou, Cardozo, Coolidge, Eastern, Dunbar, Ron Brown, Roosevelt, and Woodson High Schools – have a demonstrated need in this area.

 NGA students are first-time 9th grade students who are registered in English 1 in the current school year.
 English 1 and at least 6 credits are required for promotion to the 10th grade and for graduation.
 “First-time 9th grade student” is defined as a student whose first 9th grade year is the current school year.
-Students receiving special education services with 20+ hours on their IEPs who are in self-contained classrooms and EL level 1 students are excluded.
+Students receiving special education services with 20+ hours on their IEPs who are in self-contained classrooms and ML level 1 students are excluded.

 How Funds Are Allocated

-Every school is allocated an Assistant Principal to oversee academy operations, evaluate staff, and support students.
+Every school is allocated an assistant principal to oversee academy operations, evaluate staff, and support students.
 Additionally, each academy is allocated a specific amount of administrative premium and non-personnel dollars relative to their size to fund academy operations and activities.

-Menus of Options (Flexibilities)
+Menu of Options

 Ninth Grade Academies spend their funds according to spend plans they create annually.
 There are no changes schools can make to allocations during the budget development process.
-However, adjustments can be made throughout the year as each academy AP works with the NGA central coordinator to reprogram funds to where they foresee the most need and based on where the school spent the most money the previous fiscal year.
+However, adjustments can be made throughout the year as each academy AP works with the NGA Central Coordinator to reprogram funds to where they foresee the most need and based on where the school spent the most money the previous fiscal year.
 See the spending guidance included in helpful resources for more information.

 Central Support